Graduate Student School Outreach Program

-The Graduate Student School Outreach Program (GRASSHOPR) pairs Cornell graduate students with teachers in Tompkins county and Geneva to teach 3- to 5-session mini-courses on topics related to the graduate student's field or interests.
-Teachers and graduate students share the benefits of exchanging ideas as they develop a curriculum, while K-12 students experience new mentors in their classroom who are eager to share knowledge and excitement about their field of study.
+The Graduate Student School Outreach Program (GRASSHOPR) pairs Cornell graduate students with teachers in Tompkins County and Geneva to teach 3- to 5-session mini-courses on topics related to the graduate student's field or interests.
+Teachers and graduate students share the benefits of exchanging ideas as they develop a curriculum, while K-12 students experience new mentors eager to share knowledge and excitement about their field of study.

 2017-2018 Teacher applications are now closed

 The 2017-2018 Graduate Student Fellow application is now closed.

 "GRASSHOPR offered the unique opportunity for me to share my scientific interests with students just beginning to understand the natural world.
 It was very rewarding to see the enthusiasm the students shared for the material I was presenting, asking truly fundamental questions." - Fellow

 “Students were able to see this really cool young person who was a working scientist.
 This really broke down some mental barriers.
 It was great for them to hear about her work in the field.” - Teacher response when asked "Best part of GRASSHOPR?"

 “The graduate students brought insight and fresh learning into the classroom environment.
 They were a great role model for my female students about women in science.” - Teacher response when asked "Best part of GRASSHOPR?"